arsy786/movie-review-app/README.md

 The primary purpose of this project is to develop my DevOps skills, specifically focusing on:

 - Continuous Integration/Continuous Deployment (CI/CD) pipelines
-- Application deployment on platforms such as Render (Paas) and AWS (IaaS)
+- Application deployment on platforms such as Render (PaaS) and AWS (IaaS)

 ## Project Goals